GoogleCloudPlatform/cloud-builders/dotnet/README.md

 # Tool builder: gcr.io/cloud-builders/dotnet

+The `gcr.io/cloud-builders/dotnet` image is maintained by the Cloud Build team, but it may not support the most recent features or versions of the dotnet toolchain.
+We also do not provide historical pinned versions of dotnet tooling.

-This builder is a wrapper around the [official `microsoft/dotnet:sdk` images](https://hub.docker.com/r/microsoft/dotnet/) that specifies `dotnet` as an entrypoint.
+This builder is a wrapper around the [official `microsoft/dotnet:sdk` images](https://hub.docker.com/r/microsoft/dotnet/) that differs in that it specifies `dotnet` as an entrypoint.
 It is functionally equivalent to:

 ```yaml
 steps: